I met Mike the 24th of October 2001 in Amstelveen for a chat after two special performances he had just done with his band in Groningen and Amsterdam.

 :: What about the tour when you recorded the double live album for Vai ‘Alive In An Ultra World’?

 ‘Yeah, they were pretty chill.
 I mean, all the songs on that album, we only played enough times so that we could get a version good enough to put on tape and then we’d forget it. (laughs) The music on that record doesn’t have the feel of something that’s been played a million times, it has a very casual feel and I like that.’

 :: One thing I really miss on that album is, there are great players in the band, like you and Dave Weiner, but the double live CD only has Vai’s solo’s on it.
-Whatever happened to giving some space to your bandmates?
-I know there was some spcae for that in the live shows, but I feel it’s too bad that some of those interactive moments weren’t captured on the album.
+I know there was some space for that in the live shows, but I feel it’s too bad that some of those interactive moments weren’t captured on the album.

 ‘Well, there’s actually a piece called ‘Devil’s Food’, where I actually get to play quite a bit on piano.’